 - Moral (ex.
 Is abortion wrong?)

 Apologetics tries to remove objections to the gospel and other ideas that cast doubt on God’s existence, ability to communicate effectively to human beings, or the rationality of the Christian faith.

 How Theolocast Does Apologetics Differently?

 Like nearly every field over the past couple decades, interest apologetics has exploded in recent history.
 Many ministries, churches and apologists teach online, on college campuses, and in small and large venues.
 Various programs are teaching apologetics and enrollment continues to grow.
 In most cases, this a great thing.
 I rejoice that obstacles to the gospel are being removed so people can believe the gospel and be saved.

 Theolocast aims to do the same thing: remove obstacles to unbelief so that people can believe the gospel.
 However, there are some distinctives in how we seek to practice apologetics…

-According to Matt Slick at carm.org, Presuppositional Apologetics “presupposes God’s existence and argues from that perspective to show the validity of Christian theism.”
-It’s usually contrasted with Classical or Evidential Apologetics which depends on traditional proofs for the existence of God.
+Presuppositional apologetics is an approach to Christian apologetics which aims to expose the faulty foundations of unbelieving thought and argues the Biblical worldview alone makes human experience intelligible.
+Presuppositional apologetics, or presuppositionalism, is usually contrasted with classical or evidential apologetics which depends on traditional proofs for the existence of God.
 This is not to say that we are anti-evidence, only that we understand evidences to be less convincing to unbelievers because of their underlying presuppositions and spiritual condition.

 No one person knows everything about apologetics – it’s too diverse of a field.
 However, many experts specialize in areas related to objections to the Christian faith.
 That’s why we plan to draw upon research with those specialists.
 These experts work in philosophy, science, theology, medicine, and other fields where the enemy has planted unbelief.
 We want to draw upon experts’ research and rationale to give the best answers to unbelieving objections to Christianity.